• Skip to primary navigation

 There are only a few things to keep in mind while making scrambled eggs on toast:

-→ Cook the bread and tomatoes before the eggs and keep them over low heat.
-This way you can give your full attention to the eggs when needed and keep everything else warm in the meantime.
+2. Cook the bread and tomatoes before the eggs and keep them over low heat.
+This way, you can give your full attention to the eggs when needed and keep everything else warm in the meantime.

-→ A rubber spatula is the best tool to properly reach between the eggs and the pan.
+3. A rubber spatula is the best tool to prevent the eggs from sticking to the pan.

-→ Use your largest non-stick pan.
-The wider the surface area the better to cook the eggs evenly.
-If you’re using less than 8 eggs you can use a smaller pan.
+4. Use your largest non-stick pan.
+The wider the surface area, the better it is to cook the eggs evenly.
+If you’re using fewer than 8 eggs, you can use a smaller pan.

 toast cooking in pan with tomatoes